-Government sponsored enterprises - uses a market based approach which considers yield, price of comparable securities, coupon rate, maturity, credit quality, and dealer-provided prices.
+Government-sponsored enterprises - Management uses a market-based approach that considers yield, price of comparable securities, coupon rate, maturity, credit quality, and dealer-provided prices.

-U.S. Treasury Notes - uses prices quoted in active markets for those securities.
+U.S. Treasury notes - Management uses prices quoted in active markets.

-The following table identifies the level within the fair value hierarchy that the Authority's financial assets and liabilities were accounted for on a recurring basis as of December 31, 2023 and 2022, respectively.
+The following table identifies the level of the fair value hierarchy within which the Authority's financial assets and liabilities were accounted for on a recurring basis as of December 31, 2024 and 2023, respectively.
 As required by GASB 72, financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-The Authority's assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of the fair value of liabilities and their placement within the fair value hierarchy levels.
+The Authority's assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the valuation of the fair value of liabilities and their placement within the fair value hierarchy levels.

-At Fair Value as of December 31, 202 Level 1 evel 2 Total Investments Government sponsored enterprises U.S. Treasury Notes \$ - 8,215 \$ 3,741 \$ 3,741 8,215 Total investments \$ 8,215 \$ 3,741 \$ 11,956 At Fair Value as of December 31, 2022 Level 1 evel 2 Total Investments Government sponsored enterprises U.S. Treasury Notes \$ - 7,011 \$ 8,166 - \$ 8,166 7,011 Total investments \$ 7,011 \$ 8,166 \$ 15,177
+At Fair Value as of December 31, 2024 L evel 1 L evel 2 Total Investments Government-sponsored enterprises \$ - \$ 3,862 \$ Total investments \$ - \$ 3,862 \$ At Fair Value as of December Level 1 Level 2 31, 202 23 Total Investments Government-sponsored enterprises U.S. Treasury notes \$ - 8,215 \$ 3,741 - \$ 3,741 8,215 Total investments \$ 8,215 \$ 3,741 \$ 11,956